-The first experiment you should perform in your lab is with a mixture of intact human (HEK) and mouse (3T3) cells as we did in the Cell paper.
-Using a mixture of human and mouse cells will allow you to evaluate whether the loading concentration, droplet quality, and downstream library preparation are all working to give you data that is single-cell-resolution.
-It will also allow you to measure the single-cell purity of your libraries and your cell doublet rate.
-We cannot emphasize strongly enough that it is critical to start with species-mixing experiments in order to evaluate the quality of the data you are generating and know whether it is truly single-cell.

-Using HEK and 3T3 cells (rather than a different mouse and human cell line) will also allow you to compare your transcript yield to the data in Macosko et al. 2015, to evaluate sensitivity (capture rates).
+The first experiment you should perform in your lab is with HEK and 3T3 cells.
+Using a mixture of human and mouse cells will confirm for you that the loading concentration, droplet quality, and downstream library preparation are all working optimally to give you single-cell-resolution data.
+Using HEK and 3T3 cells also allows you to compare your transcript yield to the data in Macosko et al. 2015.